lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A secure wipe is performed automatically in certain situations, or can be requested manually by the host software.
 The full secure wipe is automatically initiated as a local reaction to a fatal error.
-A secure wipe of only the internal state is performed whenever an OTBN operation is complete and after a recoverable error.
+A secure wipe of only the internal state is performed after reset, whenever an OTBN operation is complete, and after a recoverable error.
 Finally, host software can manually trigger the data memory and instruction memory secure wipe operations by issuing an appropriate [command](#design-details-commands).

 Refer to the [Secure Wipe]({{<relref "#design-details-secure-wipe">}}) section for implementation details.